SumeetDevarmani/cse15l-lab-reports/LabReport1.md

 ### Case 1 - No argument
 When you use the `cd` command wihtout an arguments it does nothing, as you are trying to change directory to nothing.
 The directory stays the same.
 The working directory at this time was /home.
 I don't think this was an error either.
+Alright, upon further investigation I have found that when you run cd with no argument when in a random directory that is not the home directory, it sends you straight back to the home directory, pretty interesting.

 ![Image](11.png)